Global-Chem/global-chem/paper.md

 to reproduce as well as can be difficult to implement given the amount of data.
 When applying these papers they don't provide so much use to the common developer.
 So what do we do?

-To organize the data we need to revert back to the idea of communication.
-Humans use symbols and drawings to communicate, a collection of symbols and their combinations are called a language.
-Different languages can be employed to carry different features and mean different things to a variety of communities.
+To organize the data we need to revert back to the idea of simplistic communication and distribution.
+Humans use symbols and drawings to communicate, a set of symbols and their combinations are called a language.
+Different languages can be employed to carry different features and mean different things to a variety of communities as they infer meaning.
 IUPAC was a written language that predates even drawing atoms as a method of communication between chemists [Cooke-Fox:1989-5]; other chemical sub-communities also adopted the language and applied to their field to different dialects i.e polymer chemistry, organo-metallic chemistry.
 In the recent years, SMILES [Weininger:1988-5] is becoming a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D or 3D geometry with ease.